AndreAhmed/MicroPhysics/Documentations/HW/3.2_TFT-LCD_Shield-ILI9481/Pin_Connections.md

 | LCD_RST    | Digital Output on STM32F103C8               | Reset control signal for the display.                                                         |
 | GND        | Ground (GND) of STM32F103C8                 | Connect both GND pins of the display to the microcontroller's ground.                         |

+## TFT LCD Module SPI Interface Pin Connections

+- **SPI_MISO (Display Data In - from Display to Microcontroller):**
+  Connect this pin from the TFT LCD module to the MOSI (Master Out Slave In) pin of the STM32F103C8.
+This connection allows data to flow from the display to the microcontroller, such as touch input data or display status information.

+- **SPI_MOSI (Display Data Out - from Microcontroller to Display):**
+  Connect this pin from the TFT LCD module to the MISO (Master In Slave Out) pin of the STM32F103C8.
+This connection allows data to flow from the microcontroller to the display, such as display commands and pixel data.

+- **SPI_CLK (Clock Signal):**
+  Connect this pin from the TFT LCD module to the SPI clock (SCK) pin of the STM32F103C8.
+The SPI clock signal synchronizes the data transmission between the microcontroller and the display.

+- **LCD_CS (Chip Select - Active Low):**
+  Connect this pin from the TFT LCD module to a digital output pin on the STM32F103C8 that you will use as the chip select (CS) signal.
+This signal is used to enable communication with the display.
+When this pin is low, the display is selected for communication.

+- **LCD_RS (Data/Command - Register Select):**
+  Connect this pin from the TFT LCD module to a digital output pin on the STM32F103C8 that you will use to control the Data/Command (DC/RS) signal.
+This signal indicates whether the data being sent is a command (configuration data) or display data.

+- **LCD_WR (Write Control - Active Low):**
+  Connect this pin from the TFT LCD module to a digital output pin on the STM32F103C8.
+This pin controls the write operation for the display.
+When this pin is low, the microcontroller is writing data to the display.

+- **LCD_RST (Reset - Active Low):**
+  Connect this pin from the TFT LCD module to a digital output pin on the STM32F103C8.
+This pin is used to reset the display.

+- **GND (Ground):**
+  Connect both GND pins from the TFT LCD module to the ground (GND) of the STM32F103C8 to provide a common ground reference.

 ## Notes

 - **SPI_MISO:** Data line from display to microcontroller for sending data.